kubeshop/testkube/docs/contributing.md

 make diagrams
 ```

-This generates png files from puml files
+This generates png files from puml files.

 TIP: If using vscode, there is a nice extension for the live preview of PlantUML files.